-Whether learning on-campus or remotely via video-conference, students should not use cell phones or digital devices, other than their school-issued Chromebooks, during class sessions or other community activities unless they have received permission from their teacher or another supervising adult.
+Students should not use cell phones or digital devices, other than their school-issued Chromebooks, during class sessions or other community activities unless they have received permission from their teacher or another supervising adult.
 This permission may be given upon request, but it also may be granted on an ongoing basis through the classroom policies and procedures established by a given teacher.
 Though cell phone use is generally acceptable during study halls, they are considered classes.
 Teachers responsible for monitoring them will communicate with students regarding their use and may limit it for a particular student if doing so will help them reach their full potential.
 If a student is struggling to monitor their own use, a teacher may collect their cell phone or device from them for the duration of a class period or activity.
 In such cases, teachers will document the incident on the behavior tab in FACTS.